10 Reasons Why Chenille Plant is Dying and their Remedies

 1. Root-rot disease

-Root-rot disease in Chenille Plant is characterized by yellowing, wilting and leaf drop which is rapidly followed by browning and plant collapse.
+Chenille Plant is prone to root-rot disease which is characterized by yellowing, wilting and leaf drop, rapidly followed by browning and plant collapse.
 The disease is prevalent in soggy soil.

 How to fix it

-Carefully, take your Acalypha hispida out of its pot and inspect the roots.
+Carefully, slip the plant out of its pot and inspect the roots.
 Brown-black mushy roots indicate root-rot, trim them off and treat the healthy roots with a copper-based fungicidal solution.

-To prevent root-rot in the future, make sure that the pot has a drainage hole and that the soil is free-draining to prevent it from getting soggy.
+To prevent root-rot in the future, use a pot with a drainage hole and free-draining soil to prevent it from getting soggy.

-Take care not to overwater the plant during the cold season as growth is minimal at this time, therefore, the plant does not need a lot of water.
+Take care not to overwater in fall and winter as growth is minimal at this time, therefore, the plant does not need a lot of water.

 2. Improper feeding

-Overfeeding Chenille Plant Plant will cause the roots to die due to fertilizer burn.
-When the roots die, they cannot take up nutrients and water required for photosynthesis, thus the plant begins to die due to lack of food.
+Overfeeding a Chenille Plant will cause the roots to die due to fertilizer burn.
+This means the roots cannot take up nutrients and water required for photosynthesis, thus, the plant begins to die due to lack of food.

-At the same time, underfeeding the plant implies that the plant is not getting enough nutrients needed for growth, therefore, the plant begins to die.
+On the other hand, underfeeding implies that the plant is not getting enough nutrients needed for growth, therefore, it begins to die.

 How to fix it

-Feed your Acalypha hispida every 2-3 weeks during the growing period with a phosphorous-rich, water-soluble fertilizer to boost lush growth.
+Feed your Chenille Plant with a phosphorous-rich, water-soluble fertilizer every 2-3 weeks in spring and summer to boost lush growth.

 3. Pest infestations

-Chenille Plant is prone to sap-sucking insects like mealybugs, whiteflies and spidermites which may cause the plant to become wilted, stunted, drop leaves and eventual death.
+Chenille Plant is prone to sap-sucking insects like mealybugs, whiteflies and spidermites which may cause the plant to become wilted, stunted, drop leaves and eventually die.

 How to fix it

-In addition, keep the plant well pruned by removal of dead and yellow foliage to discourage pest infestations.
+Keep the plant well pruned by removing the dead and yellow foliage to improve air flow to discourage the pests.

-If the pest infestation is heavy, isolate the affected plant to prevent spread to the other plants and treat it appropriately for the pests.
+If the infestation is heavy, isolate the affected plant to prevent spread to the other plants and treat it insecticidal soap or neem oil as per the manufacturers' instructions.

 Chenille Plant, Red Hot Cat Tail, Acalypha hispida